 When you sign a rental agreement, you enter into a legally binding contract with your landlord.
 This contract outlines the terms of your tenancy, including how long you will rent the property, how much you will pay, and what the rules and regulations of the property are.
 Therefore, it is important to read and understand your rental agreement before signing it, as it will be enforceable in court if there are any disputes between you and your landlord.

 In this guide, we will explain what a typical rental agreement looks like, what the different clauses in the agreement mean, and give some tips on how to negotiate the terms of your tenancy with your landlord.
-By understanding your rental agreement, you can be sure that you are getting the best deal possible on your new home.
+By understanding your rental agreement, you can be sure you are getting the best deal possible on your new home.

-Types of rental agreements
+Types of Rental Agreements

 There are different types of rental agreements that you should be aware of before signing a lease.
 Here is a helpful guide to understanding your rental agreement and what it signifies.